 - Open for the undefined

 The conference venue is Øksnehallen in central Copenhagen, a few minutes’ walk from Central Station.
+The Conference will also take place online for those who cannot attend in person, and registration for online attendance will open in June.

 Speak at the Human Rights Forum